Heatmap-based triangulation

-Many years ago these little Bluetooth object tracker gadgets hit the market (eg., Tile, TrackR, Chipolo, and eventually AirTag), and I began to wonder if it could be made easier to find them in a messy room, or long grass, or whatever, doing better than the RSSI-based numerical distance estimate that you could get on your phone.
+About ten years ago a bunch of these little Bluetooth “key finder” gadgets hit the market (eg., Tile, TrackR, Chipolo, and eventually AirTag), and after thinking about how much use they’d be I began to wonder if it could be made easier to find them in a messy room, or long grass, or whatever, doing better than the RSSI-based numerical distance estimate that you could get on your phone.

 So I thought about heat maps.
 The basic idea being that you have a map representing the local area, and you colour the map according to the probability of the thing you want being at that location.
 Then as you collect more information you integrate what you’re learning into the map.
 Strictly you multiply the new information into the map – the product of probabilities based on different measurements – but you can do all that in the log domain and use addition instead.
 And it’s clearer to plot the log of such small numbers anyway.